gam1dov/oasis-react/README.md

+# The wild oasis is a small boutique hotel with 8 luxurious wooden cabins.

-# Fast react pizza app with React Router, Styled components, React Query, Context API and React Hook Form
+## Used technologies: React Router, Styled components, React Query, Context API and React Hook Form